 Sports betting odds and lines for the same game often vary from one online sportsbook to another.
 Smart bettors own accounts at multiple online sportsbooks and shop for the most favorable lines.

-For example, here’s a look at the futures odds for the 2021 NBA Championship mid-season, compared across five different legal online sportsbooks, in the lead-up to the 2021-22 NBA Season:
+For example, here’s a look at the futures odds for the 2022 NBA Finals, compared across three different legal online sportsbooks, in the lead-up to the 2021-22 NBA Season: